 Great Smoky Mountains Fall Road Trip

 Something we love about the Smoky Mountains is it represents its name so well.
 The way the fog rolls over the mountains is truly majestic.
-Showing up at Escape Campervan’s Atlanta depot will get you closest to these mountains, about 3 hours out.
+Showing up at Escape Campervan’s rental site will get you the camper van needed to get to these mountains in a fun and stylish way.
 If you are going in the fall be sure and hit the first week of November timeframe as the colors are magical!

 A few of our favorite hikes